sd_bus_set_watch_bind, sd_bus_get_watch_bind — Control socket binding watching on bus connections

 sd_bus_get_watch_bind() may be used to query the current setting of this feature.
 It

 returns zero when the feature is disabled, and positive if enabled.

-Note that no timeout is applied while it is waited for the socket to appear.
-This means that any synchronous remote operation (such as sd_bus_call(3), sd_bus_add_match(3) or sd_bus_request_name(3)), that is used on a connection with this feature enabled that is not established yet might block unbounded if the socket is never created.
-However, asynchronous remote operations (such as sd_bus_send(3), sd_bus_add_match_async(3) or sd_bus_request_match_async(3)) do not block in this case, and safely enqueue the requested operations to be dispatched the instant the connection is set up.
+Note that no timeout is applied while we wait for the socket to appear.
+This means that any synchronous remote operation (such as sd_bus_call(3), sd_bus_add_match(3) or sd_bus_request_name(3)), that is used on a connection with this feature enabled that hasn't been established yet, might block forever if the socket is never created.
+However, asynchronous remote operations (such as sd_bus_send(3), sd_bus_call_async(3), sd_bus_add_match_async(3)) do not block in this case, and safely enqueue the requested operations to be dispatched the instant the connection is set up.